 Lead scoring can be defined as the process of assigning numerical values to the leads that you’re generating.
 You score leads based on the information you have about them.
-You could also score leads based on the manner at which they’ve interacted with your website or brand.
+You could also score leads based on the manner in which they’ve interacted with your website or brand.

 Why Is Lead Scoring Important

-The process of scoring leads is important because it helps you prioritise the leads that you generated.
+The process of scoring leads is important because it helps you prioritize the leads that you generated.
 It also allows you to figure out how to respond to them more appropriately, and in the end, get to increase the rate at which you’re able to convert those leads into active customers.

 Not every person on your radar qualifies as a prospect.
 While some may be interested in what you’re offering, a good number of them are just looking around.

 You want to sort out your site’s visitors and find out who to pitch to and who to lay aside for a while.
 Failure to do this can lead you into losing a good chunk of your valuable time — the time you could have directed elsewhere for more guaranteed results.